 Description / Price

 Standard wall mount for massive kits.
-For wire-cable 3 and 4 mm.
+For 3 and 4 mm cable.
 For a simple or crosswise cable guidance, if necessary also triple guidance.
-The distance of support to support, if possible, shouldn't exceed 1.8 m at horizontal cables and 2.2 m at vertical cables.
-Many types of wall can be used, please check the suitability via the link.
-Due to the spreading pressure, not for border areas, minimum distance from the edge of the free standing walls, approx. 25 cm.
-Also directly into solid wood d > 8 cm can be used.
-Not for walls with insulation, wood paneling and pre-fab construction.
-Strong stem-forming plants such as Wisteria, Knotweed and Tree Shrike need to be guided parallel to the wire rope, avoid continuous looping around steel wire rope as described with Wisteria.
-Please also use the information on cable 'cross' mounts for support in choosing an appropriate trellis fitting.
+The distance from mount to mount should preferably not exceed 1.8 m with horizontal cables and 2.2 m with vertical cables.
+Compatible with many wall types; please check suitability via the link.
+Due to the expansion pressure, not suitable for border/edge areas; minimum distance from the edge of free-standing walls-- approx. 25 cm.
+Can also be mounted directly into solid wood d > 8 cm.
+Not for walls with insulation, wood panelling, or pre-fab construction.
+Plants that quickly form trunks-- like wisteria, knotweed and bittersweet-- need to be guided parallel to the cable, avoid continuous looping around steel wire rope as described with wisteria.
+Please also refer to the information on cable 'cross' mounts for support in choosing an appropriate trellis fitting.

-If necessary, please notice the leaflet about drilling work.
-Borehole of 16 mm diameter and 9 cm depth, expand the front half of the borehole if possible, to about 16.5 mm diameter.
-For example, by gently abrading the borehole wall during drilling.
-The underground should be flat to some extent or be made so.
-The already pre-assembled wall mount is led into the cleaned bore-hole, strike lightly at the head (cross head) (figure 06) if necessary, until the rubber seal comes in contact to the wall.
-If the mount can only be introduced with difficulty, the hole can be drilled again and increased by lateral pressure or low jamming of the drill.
-If the drill diameter, however, gets too large, the plug is rotated a little closer before insertion.
-By slightly buckling of the spacer body a better 'grip' is then possible at the borehole wall, and the element does not rotate when tightening.
-Then use open-end wrench (spanner) on the double nut and screw (Figure 07).
-The key must engage the broad front nut.
-After a few turns - clockwise -as when inserting an ordinary screw - the inner metric plug is spread open, recognizable by squeezing the outside protruding plastic sleeve (spread indicator - Image 08) If the protruding plastic sleeve is completely crushed (Figure 09), the holder will be aligned according to the cross-slots.
-The further installation is processed as described for massive kits.
+If necessary, please refer to the guidelines we've provided on drilling.
+Drill hole: 16 mm in diameter and 9 cm deep; expand the front half of the drill hole, if possible, to about 16.5 mm diameter by gently abrading the hole wall during drilling.
+For optimal sealing, the surface should be reasonably flat or made so (sanded down).
+The already pre-assembled wall mount is led into the cleaned bore-hole, struck lightly on the head (cross head) (figure 06) if necessary, until the rubber seal comes in contact with the wall.
+If the mount can only be introduced with difficulty, the hole can be drilled again and widened by applying lateral pressure of the drill.
+If, on the other hand, the drill diameter becomes too large, rotate the rawl plug (dowel) a little closer/tighter before insertion.
+By slightly buckling the spacer body (the mount), a better 'grip' is then possible at the borehole wall, and the element does not rotate when tightening.
+Then use an open-ended wrench on the double nut and turn (screw in) (Figure 07).
+The wrench must engage the broad front nut.
+After a few turns - clockwise -as when inserting an ordinary screw - the inner metric plug is spread open, recognizable by the squeezing of the outside protruding plastic sleeve (spread indicator - Image 08).
+If the protruding plastic sleeve is completely crushed (Figure 09), the holder will be aligned according to the cross-slots.
+Proceed with installation as described for massive kits.

-Installing in perforated bricks with dense structure is usually no problem.
-In porous, perforated bricks such as poroton (hollow bricks), Eder, inter alia, use is possible if the bricks are of category Hlz 12 or higher... i.e. vertically perforated bricks with compressive strength class 12.
-With a lower strength class the inner webs should be as wide as possible.
-With the construction of the chambers it must be sure that the rawl plug head can grip at least the second web/footbridge, this must begin at least 6 cms inside behind the plaster outside edge (not stone outside edge!).
-The assembly ends in high hollow bricks then with picture 08 the last strong turn of the spanner like with picture (09) isn't done.
-However, if it comes to a significant 'cracking' in stone during the installation, you can unscrew the cross mount back and change the entire delivery against glue anchors (WM 12191).
-If in doubt, always use the element WM 12191 , preferable with bonding.
+Installing in perforated bricks with a dense structure is usually no problem.
+In porous, perforated bricks, such as Poroton (hollow bricks), Eder, etc., use is possible if the bricks are of category Hlz 12 or higher... i.e. vertically perforated bricks with compressive strength class 12.
+With a lower strength class, the inner webs should be as wide as possible.
+The structure of the chambers must ensure ensure that the rawl plug (anchor) head can grip at least the second web/footbridge; this must begin at least 6 cms inside behind the plaster outside edge (not stone outside edge!).
+The assembly ends in vertically perforated ('hollow') bricks (with picture 08/09; the last strong turn of the wrench (picture 10) is omitted.
+If there is still a clear 'crackling' in the brick during assembly, you can unscrew the cross mount again and exchange the entire product for adhesive plug (anchor) WM 12191.
+When in doubt, always use the element WM 12191, preferably with adhesion (gluing).

 Special Features of Aerated Concrete

-The wall mount is conditionally usable into aerated pore concrete ("air/ gas/cellular concrete," e.g. "Ytong"), the wall mount can only be used to a limited extent if no strong twiners like wisteria, knotweed, tree shrike, etc.. are planted.
-It is then better to choose 3 mm of cable, instead of 4 mm and the grub screws shouldn't be tightened too strongly.
-In case of doubt the mount can be set at a closer distance or as an alternative, choose the heavy construction style with its deeper anchorage, to prevent a break out of the stone.
-In aerated concrete the wall mount is hammered in and then tightened.
-It makes sense to drill a short, maximum 1.5 cm deep pilot hole to avoid puncturing the outer 16 mm from the plaster layer delamination during impact.
-Then drill a pilot hole 6 - 8 mm in diameter, more preferably a mandrel (pick) punched hole to compress the surrounding material.
-10 or more revolutions then can be necessary until the plug has condensed the surrounding stone material sufficiently and "is effective".
+In aerated pore concrete ("air/gas/cellular concrete," e.g. "Ytong"), the wall mount can only be used to a limited extent if no strong twiners like wisteria, knotweed, tree shrike, etc.. are planted.
+It is then better to choose 3 mm of cable (instead of 4 mm), and the grub screws shouldn't be tightened too strongly.
+When in doubt: the mount can be set at a closer distance, or as an alternative, choose the heavy construction style with its deeper anchorage in order to prevent a breakage of the stone.
+In aerated concrete, the wall mount is hammered in and then tightened.
+It makes sense to drill a short, max 1.5 cm deep pilot-hole (d = 16 mm) to penetrate the outer plaster layer in order to avoid spalling when driving in.
+Then drill a pilot hole 6 - 8 mm in diameter-- even better a mandrel (awl)-punched hole-- in order to compact the surrounding material.
+It make take then 10 or more 'turns' until the anchor/plug has sufficiently compacted the surrounding stone material and and taken 'grip.'

 Special Features - General

-This cross holder can be unscrewed from the anchoring again.
+This cable mount can be screwed out of the anchoring (rawl plug) again.

-"Made in Germany" (Saxony), shaft from North Rhine-Westphalia, plug system of Baden-Wurttemberg, hexagon nuts from the Far East.
+"Made in Germany" (Saxony), shaft from North Rhine-Westphalia, plug system from Baden-Wurttemberg; hexagon nuts from the Far East.